Frequently Asked Questions

 Is my personal information safe?

 ABSOLUTELY!
 Your privacy is our first concern.
-Any information provided through our web site or during the one-on-one counseling sessions is kept confidential.
+Any information provided through our web site or during the one-on-one consultation is kept confidential.

 Do I need an appointment?

 No, but it helps and is recommended.
 Setting an appointment makes sure a peer educator is available to handle your needs without interruption.
-Use the Contact Us link to schedule a time that fits your schedule.
+Request an Appointment to schedule a time that fits your schedule.

-Do I need to be a UND student to schedule a peer session?
+Do I need to be a UND student to schedule a peer consultation?

-Currently, the peer sessions are only available to enrolled UND students.
+Currently, the peer consultations are only available to enrolled UND students.
 As our program continues to grow, we hope to be able to expand to include others from the UND community.

 Our group presentations can be scheduled for any group, organization, class, or meeting related to UND.
 The audiences for these presentations can include any number of students, faculty, staff, or community members.